snax4a/shy/README.md

 ## Running tests, creating builds & deploying to Heroku

 1. Run `npm test` to execute unit, integration and client tests.
-Ignore the Error: EACCES: permission denied, mkdir '/client' - Karma seems to be trying to create a directory off of root.
-There are a few errors with the integration tests that need to be resolved.
+The issue with the "after all" hook for mocha:integration is known.

 2. Run `gulp build` to create a build in the /dist directory.
 Connect to the /dist directory then type `git init` then define Heroku as the remote repo with `heroku git:remote -a APPNAME'.